-We don’t have to use the IF statement to perform a calculation.
+We don’t have to use the IF function to perform a calculation.
 We could use it to return a comment.
-If we take the previous example again, we could have asked Excel to put a note in the cell like ‘Pay 5%’ or ‘Pay 10%’.
-To do this our formula would look like this:
+If we take the previous example again, we could have asked Excel to put a note in the cell like ‘Pay 5%’ or ‘Pay 10%'.
+To do this our IF formula would look like this:

 =IF(D2>5,"Pay 10%","Pay 5%")

-Notice the difference between the two formulas is the inverted commas (“) surrounding the results we want Excel to produce.
+Notice the difference between the two formulas are the inverted commas (") surrounding the results we want Excel to produce.
 These inverted commas tell Excel that the information between them is to be entered as text.